-League Presidents - League Presidents play a vital role in the administration of the football program.
+League Presidents - League Presidents play a vital role in the administration of this football program.
 They provide the link between the Sport Commissioner and the coaches and officials.
 A more complete description of the League President's responsibilities is contained in the League President's Guide.
-The League President in tackle football shall not be a coach, assistant coach or parent in the league that he/she administers.